Advanced

 Building explosions

 All buildings explode when they die.
-This can kill small/damaged units nearby (like fleas, which have low HP and low range).
+This can kill small/damaged units nearby (like Ticks, which have low HP and low range).
 Some buildings explode hard enough that they can kill nearby units and create chain reactions (metal makers, fusion plants, energy storage).

 If you hold SPACE + X you will see 2 red rings that tells the explosion radius for death and a glowing one for self-D.